 - Retirement planning and elder law.
 You can structure your assets in a way that benefits you when you retire, while also protecting those assets from illegal and predatory schemes.

-To ensure that you estate plan is complete and proper with all of the custom provisions and language that you need, consult with the experienced attorneys at The Flanigan Law Group.
+To ensure that you estate plan is complete and proper with all of the custom provisions and language that you need, consult with the experienced Estate Planning Lawyers at The Flanigan Law Group.